simplertasks/aicommandscript/examples/AI-Web-superprompt.md

 template: goodbye.template
 ## Thanks for playing {title}.

-by the way the other cities were:
+By the way the other cities were:

 {ai-cities-list}